live-wire/journal/README.md

 	- Use clip gradients (to avoid exploding gradients) (LSTMs take care of vanishing gradients)
 	- You can look for interpretable cells (Like one of the cell fires when there is a quote sequence going on)
 - When using RNN with CNN, plug extra information(CNN's output) directly to a RNN's (green - recurrent layer)
+- Use Mixture Density Networks especially when generating something.

 ---